The Best Family Tours in Paris

 • Guignol au Parc Floral, Bois de Vincennes

 • Guignol de Paris, Parc des Buttes-Chaumont

 • Théâtre des Marionettes de Paris, Orée du Bois de Vincennes

 This amusement park in Bois de Boulogne in the western part of Paris was opened by Napoleon III in 1860.
-There are farm animals, plenty of water to cool off in and rides for all ages, including of course a vintage carrousel.
+There are farm animals, plenty of water to cool off in, and rides for all ages, including a vintage carousel.
 The park still has a real belle époque feel.
-La Maison de Kiso was a gift from Japan in 1860, and the aviary is original.
-The theatre puts on musical shows on Wednesday, Saturday and Sunday afternoons and there is a puppet theatre in Napoleon III’s stables.
-Small kids will love the Rivière Enchantée, the Enchanted River, which dates from 1927.
+La Maison de Kiso (an authentic Japanese peasants’ house) was a gift from Japan in 1860, and the aviary is original.
+The theater puts on musical shows on Wednesday, Saturday, and Sunday afternoons, and there is a puppet theater in Napoleon III’s stables.
+Small kids will love the Rivière Enchantée (Enchanted River), which dates from 1927.
 Fortunately, the human zoo of African peoples closed down in 1912.
-The rides soon mount up, so if you are on a budget spend your time in the farm and playgrounds that are included in the admission price.
+The ride tickets soon add up, so if you are on a budget spend your time in the farm and playgrounds that are included in the admission price.
 Bring a picnic as the food in the park is pricey.
-The park is not only busy on weekends but Wednesday afternoon when junior schools are closed.
-It is worth remembering this when planning child-centred activities across France.
-The surrounding park is great for a bike ride and you can hire bikes near the Jardin d’Acclimatation but be aware that the Bois de Boulogne has a seedy side and is a prostitute pick up point in its quieter southern corners.
+The park is not only busy on weekends but also on Wednesday afternoon when junior schools are closed.
+It is worth remembering this when planning child-centered activities across France.
+The surrounding park is great for a bike ride, and you can hire bikes near the Jardin d’Acclimatation, but be aware that the Bois de Boulogne has a seedy side and is a prostitute pick up point in its quieter southern corners.

 28. Street Performers